Christina Rossetti: Recognition

-Rossetti's Christmas poem "In the Bleak Midwinter" became widely known in the English-speaking world after her death, when set as a Christmas carol by Gustav Holst and later by Harold Darke.
+Christina's Christmas poem "In the Bleak Midwinter" became widely known in the English-speaking world after her death, when set as a Christmas carol by Gustav Holst and later by Harold Darke.
 Her poem "Love Came Down at Christmas" (1885) has also been widely arranged as a carol.

-British composers receptive to Rossetti's verse included Alexander Mackenzie (Three Songs, Op.
+British composers receptive to Christina Rossetti's verse included Alexander Mackenzie (Three Songs, Op.
 17, 1878), Frederick Cowen, Samuel Coleridge-Taylor (Six Sorrow Songs, Op.
 57, 1904), Hubert Parry, Hope Squire, Charles Villiers Stanford, and Jack Gibbons (sixteen song settings).
 In 1918, John Ireland set eight poems from her Sing-Song: A Nursery Rhyme Book to music in his song cycle Mother and Child.
 The first verse of Yoko Ono's song "Who Has Seen the Wind?"
-(1970) was taken from Rossetti's homonymous poem.
+(1970) was taken from her homonymous poem.

 The poem "Song" was an inspiration for Bear McCreary's composition When I Am Dead, published in 2015.
-Two of Rossetti's poems, "Where Sunless Rivers Weep" and "Weeping Willow", were set to music by Barbara Arens in her All Beautiful & Splendid Things: 12 + 1 Piano Songs on Poems by Women (2017, Editions Musica Ferrum).
-Rossetti's "Love is Like a Rose" was set to music by Constance Cochnower Virtue; "Love Me, I Love You," was set to music by Hanna Vollenhoven; and "Song of the Dawn" was set to music by Elise Fellows White.
+Two of Christina's poems, "Where Sunless Rivers Weep" and "Weeping Willow", were set to music by Barbara Arens in her All Beautiful & Splendid Things: 12 + 1 Piano Songs on Poems by Women (2017, Editions Musica Ferrum).
+"Love is Like a Rose" was set to music by Constance Cochnower Virtue; "Love Me, I Love You," was set to music by Hanna Vollenhoven; and "Song of the Dawn" was set to music by Elise Fellows White.
+American composer David Conte set "Rest", "Echo", and "A Hope Carol" in his "Three Poems of Christina Rossetti".

 In 2000, one of many Millennium projects across the country was a poetry stone placed in what had been the grounds of North Hill House in Frome.
-On one side is an excerpt from her poem, "What Good Shall My Life Do Me": "Love lights the sun: love through the dark/Lights the moon's evanescent arc:/Same Love lights up the glow-worms spark."
+On one side is an excerpt from Christina's poem, "What Good Shall My Life Do Me": "Love lights the sun: love through the dark/Lights the moon's evanescent arc:/Same Love lights up the glow-worms spark."
 She wrote about her brief stay in Frome, which had "an abundance of green slopes and gentle declivities: no boldness or grandeur but plenty of peaceful beauty".

-In 2011, Rossetti was a subject of a Radio 4 programme, In Our Time.
+In 2011 Christina Rossetti was a subject of a Radio 4 programme, In Our Time.

-The title of J. K. Rowling's novel, The Cuckoo's Calling (2013), is from a line in Rossetti's poem, A Dirge.
+The title of J. K. Rowling's novel, The Cuckoo's Calling (2013), is from a line in the poem, A Dirge.
 The complete poem is the epigraph to the novel.

 Christina Rossetti is commemorated in the Church of England calendar on 27 April.